-I’m moving, again, for the what feels like the one millionth time in the last three years.
+I’m moving, again, for the what feels like the one-millionth time in the last three years.
 I’m packing and sorting and donating and selling all my belongings.
 And I’m budgeting.
 I’m squinting my eyes and scrunching my nose as I try to understand all the numbers.
-All the bills and statements and balances that look like boring numbers on a screen but really hold a lot of value since they determine how I will eat, sleep, and survive in the world’s most expensive country.
+All the bills and statements and balances that look like boring numbers on a screen but really hold a lot of value since they determine how I will eat, sleep, and survive in one of the world’s most expensive cities.
 Why isn’t there another zero?
 I think.
 Shouldn’t there be another zero?

-Today I let my emotions get the best of me.
+Today I allowed my emotions to get the best of me.
 I should have stopped, breathed.
 I should have grabbed my yoga mat at the first sign of craze and forced myself to slow down, close my eyes, and breathe.
 I didn’t do that.
-Instead, I let my inner crazy free.
+Instead, I set my inner crazy free.
 I yelled and vented over texts at my husband who is fishing in the middle of the ocean.
 Can you imagine?
-He’s literally standing on a boat in the Pacific as his phone dings every few minutes with frantic messages from his stressed out wife.
+He’s literally standing on a boat in the Pacific as his phone dings every few minutes with frantic messages from his stressed-out wife.

 And like a tidal way, it all hit at once.
 Have you ever experienced that?
 You are standing in the ocean, playing in the waves like a carefree child when all of a sudden a monster rolls in.
 It’s unexpected and angry, clawing for you as it approaches with a possessive roar.
-You don’t have time to run—you barely saw it coming—and so you brace; you let it hit.
+You don’t have time to run—you barely saw it coming—and so you brace; you wait for it to hit.
 You are tossed and thrown, sand and salt seep in your mouth and eyes and lungs and ears.
-You can’t hear, let alone see or breathe.
+You can’t hear, see, or breathe.
 You must let it take you.
 As much as you want (or need) control, you are forced to be overcome.

 I feel all of this right now.
 This wave, the one that came out of nowhere.
 It’s knocked me to my knees and forced me to surrender.
 It hurts and frustrates me.
 I shouldn’t be feeling this way.
 I’m choosing this path.
 I’m not allowed to complain or feel anything other than bliss and joy and gratitude, right?